Gordian Logo RSMeans Data from Gordian

 To ensure the timeliness of the City Cost Index, the cost model was streamlined to include 66 materials, 21 trades and six pieces of equipment (plus fuel and maintenance costs).
 Unlike the Square Foot models, which can be adjusted and augmented, this CCI model is fixed and helps to limit the amount of research necessary since these quantities represent those most commonly used in the construction industry.

-Click here to get more info about Gordian’s RSMeans data, North America’s most trusted construction costs.
+Click here to get more info about Gordian’s RSMeans Data, North America’s most trusted construction costs.

 How to Use the City Cost Index